 Pocketed Coil Innerspring Mattress Singapore

 Consider this the improved version of standard innerspring.
 Most branded mattresses use this technology.
 It works on a similar spring system, but the difference is that these coils are grouped into “pockets”.
-The pockets minimises movement transfer and improve support.
+The pockets minimise movement transfer and improve support.
 It provides a better sleep experience than the first choice.

 - Relatively affordable

 - Still has that springy, bouncy feel which some might not like

 - The quality depends on the foam covering it as well

 - You are looking for a comfortable bed, but do not want to spend too much.
 Or if you like the springy effect.

 Recommended pillow top mattress in Singapore:

 King Koil has been a mattress and bedding expert since 1968.
 This medium-firm bed has a 5 zone individual pocketed spring system.
 Instead of a uniform distribution of coils that you find in the usual mattresses, King Koil has developed 5 specialised contour zones with heavier guard coils and increased coil concentration in the vital centre third of the mattress i.e. spine area.
 It provides extra support where your body needs it.

 - The individually encased coils reduce motion transfer and result in minimal disturbance to your partner